BrandenSoropia/svelte-puzzle-sandbox/README.md

 - Want to try something new to refresh from day to day.
 - Dreaming of making a web room escape like game for fun!

 ## Sketchy Github Pages Deploy

 First, it looks like all GH pages are sources from `https://<your_gh_username>.github.io/`.
 When you add a new repo to GH pages, it add's a new route (maybe a.k.a sub-directory?) that looks like this: `https://<your_gh_username>.github.io/<new_repo_name>`.
 Going with the "sub-directory" idea, your new repo's GH page will reference `root` as `https://<your_gh_username>.github.io/`, not `https://<your_gh_username>.github.io/<new_repo_name>`.
 So if you deploy a web project that sources some CSS/JS from `/build` etc, it will be starting from `root` and throw a 404!

 To fix that, here's the sketchy fix:

+First build the app with `yarn build`.

-In you're new repo's `index.html` just update those paths in accordance to the true "root".
+In `public/index.html` just update those paths in accordance to the true "root".
 In this repo's case:

 ```
 <!-- All paths should source from "/svelte-puzzle-sandbox", not "/" -->
 <link